 so the Account class ("N" side) knows about the User class ("1" side), but not vice-versa, and are using a join table.
 A particular user could be related to several accounts.
-If you define the alternatively using annotations
+If you define the annotations for these classes as follows alternatively using annotations